-14. MATTERS/MOTIONS WITH DUE NOTICE
+14. MOTIONS MATTERS/MOTIONS WITH DUE NOTICE

 - 14.1.
-Any Councillor wishing to give notice of any matters/motions, must give notice in writing to the Chief Executive Officer at least 3 business days before the meeting at which the business is to be discussed. - Additionally, a Councillor should give notice to Council of their intention to raise a motion, and details of its nature, at or before the Agenda Forum meeting, whether verbally or in writing, so as to allow for questioning or requests for further information to be made at that meeting. - 14.2.
+Any Councillor wishing to give notice of any matters/motions, must give notice in writing to the Chief Executive Officer at least 10 business days before the meeting at which the business is to be discussed. - 14.2.
 Matters or motions must include a brief statement outlining the reason for the Motion.
-Motions submitted without this information will not be accepted.
+Motions submitted without this information will not be accepted. - 14.3.
+Matters/motions relating to but not limited to amending and changing disbursement of funds, budgets, operational plan activities, capital work priorities, and policy decisions will be subject to a Council report prior to any Council resolution. - 14.4.
+If the Council determines the matter/motion is an operational issue, refer to the Chief Executive Officer to be dealt with in accordance with Council protocol and process.